Joey7500/VIsual-Anomaly-Detecction-Using-Unsupervised-Learning-Thesis/README.md

-# You can check out both jupyter notebook files.
-Baseline one contains basic autoencoder.
-The DeepFeaureReconstrucion one contatins advanced autoencoder.
+# You can check out both models in separate layers.
+There are architectures and some other important files